trans-travel/trans-travel/us/ne.md

  * Trans medical care is legal for adults.
  * As of May 12, 2023, trans medical care is legal for children.
- * Should 2023 LB574 be enacted, trans medical care (other than therapy) would not legal for people under 19.
+ * Should 2023 LB574 be signed by the governor, trans medical care (other than therapy) would not legal for people under 19.
 (Note that this would include 18-year-olds).
 However, parents would not be criminalized (the bill would apply to medical providers)

 ## Child Custody / Abuse